 Pros: Quality feel and finish, 32 levels of smooth magnetic resistance, smart/connected features, excellent workout quality.

 Cons: Requires a Bluetooth connection and device to operate, only works with the EchelonFit app.
 It does not come with a screen so you will need to use a tablet.

-Original Peloton Bike – Best High-End Stationary Bikes – Price not available at Amazon.com or on Peleton.com
+Original Peloton Bike – Best High-End Stationary Bikes – No products found. at Amazon.com or on Peleton.com

 I think the Peloton Bike needs no introduction but why buy one for triathlon training?
 The key here is motivation, community, and competition.
 Peloton offers thousands of classes not limited to cycling but also includes strength training, yoga and meditation which are live or on-demand.
 You will pay one monthly fee for your entire household, so everyone can get access to the entire library of classes that range from 5 to 90 minutes.
 With workouts that fit your mood, goals, music style, experience level, and schedule.
 The bike has a large 22″ HD touchscreen.